 Jackfruit Payasam Recipe:

-We generally use jackfruit puree for preparing jackfruit payasam (chakka pradhaman).
-Here I have added a handful of fruit chunks also and cooked them in home-made coconut milk, so that I could make this payasam resembling ada pradhaman.
+We generally cook jackfruit puree in home-made coconut milk and prepare jackfruit payasam (chakka pradhaman).
+Here I have added a handful of fruit chunks as it makes this payasam resembling ada pradhaman.
 Now let’s look into the recipe for a creamy pradhaman with tantalizing jackfruit flavor.

 |Coconut milk#||150 ml|